Kevin6525/AlgorithmsPractice/README.md

-# LeetcodePractice
+# AlgorithmsPractice
-These are my personal attempts at leetcode problems, most solutions will be in C++, but will add some in Java/Python as well.
-Intended to be a marker for personal growth as I continue to learn more about algorithms.
-Not all problems will be from leetcode, some will come from Hackerrank or other similar websites.
+These are my personal attempts at various algorithm problems.
+Most problems will be from LeetCode, but some will be from HackerRank and other similar websites.
+Most solutions will be done in C++, but will also have some done in Java/Python as well.
 |      LeetCode Links       |      Personal solutions      |
 | -------------  |  -------------   |
 | [#283 Move Zeroes (E)](https://leetcode.com/problems/move-zeroes/)|[Personal Solution(CPP)](https://github.com/Kevin6525/LeetcodePractice/blob/main/%23283%20Move%20Zeroes.cpp)|